nrsky/trecker_t/README.md

 12) Assumptions
   - Polygon format is  (75.15 29.53,77 29,77.6 29.5,75.15 29.53), it can be changed easy to another format(multipoligon for more points) in DB.
 Please check you add this format polygon and it is exists in geography.
   - I assume in the app that driver doesn't work if information is not provided for 30 sec.

+13) -move driver_activity_calculations from the App, probably create async task with sidekiq.
+Driver of Fiels existence can be checked by API call to main app
+    -now there is only 1 index, play with indexes and research what ES can do with geopoints.
+    -update index not after save entity, but after save request (can be done save list of entities)